paulrougieux/forbio/README.md

 - `08_use.R` for building national use tables including balancing CBS

 - `09_mrsut.R` for trade-linking of national supply and use tables
-- `10_mrio.R` for building multi-regional input-output taböes
+- `10_mrio.R` for building multi-regional input-output tables
 - `11_leontief_inverse.R` for applying Leontief inverse (footprint)
 - `13_plot_countries.R` for visualizations of results